Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has gone 4-6 in its last 10 games, with a 6-4 record against the spread during that span.
+- Sacramento has a 5-5 record against the spread while finishing 3-7 overall in its last 10 contests.

-- The Kings have hit the over in four of their last 10 games.
+- The Kings have hit the over in four of their last 10 outings.

 Warriors vs. Kings Betting Splits